PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

-markup language. reST_ is human readable when viewed within a source code file or when printed out using `help`. reST_ also contains markup that allows the text to be transformed into `PlasmaPy's documentation`_. reST_ files end in :file:`.rst`.
+markup language. reST_ is human readable when viewed within a source code file or when printed out using `help`. reST_ also contains markup that allows the text to be transformed into `PlasmaPy's documentation`_. reST_ files use the file extension :file:`.rst`.
 Documentation contained within :file:`.py` files are in the form of docstrings_, which are written in reST_.

 ReStructuredText Examples